hariadivicky/nano/README.md

 #### Bind Multipart Form

-You could use `BindMultipartForm` to bind request body with `multipart/form-data` type
+You can use `BindMultipartForm` to bind request body with `multipart/form-data` type

 ```go
 var post BlogPost